 Full details of the Board, as well as the Foundation’s structure, activities and key personnel can be found here.

-In line with the Foundation’s Constitution we are seeking three candidates with substantial senior experience, and on this occasion, specifically gained as investors or preparers, to fill three vacancies: one from the Americas, one from Asia-Oceania and one from Africa, to:
+In line with the Foundation’s Constitution we are seeking candidates with substantial senior experience, to fill two vacancies from Europe commencing in July 2021.

-- Serve as a member of a collegial, international body and contribute to the development and review of IFRS Standards.
+- Work with the Board: Engage with fellow members as part of a collegial standard-setting Board, contributing to Board debate on the development and review of IFRS Standards.

 These are senior and prestigious appointments, which require: